typemill/docs/01-getting-started/01-installation.md

 # Installation

-The installation of TYPEMILL is as simple as that:
+The installation of TYPEMILL is as simple as this:

 - Go to [typemill.net](http://www.typemill.net) and download the TYPEMILL files.
-- Unzip the files and upload them to your web-server.
+- Unzip the files, and upload them to your web-server.
 - Go to `www.your-typemill-website.com/setup` and create an initial user.
-- Login and configure your system, your themes and your plugins.
+- Login and configure your system, your themes, and your plugins.

-Don't forget to make some folders and files writable (set permission to `774`):
+Don't forget to make these folders and files writable (set permission to `774`):

 - `\cache`
 - `\settings`